chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-05-04-Kubernetes-in-Google-Cloud-Challenge-Lab.md

    - /blog/qwiklabs/Kubernetes-in-Google-Cloud-Challenge-Lab
    - /blog/qwiklabs/Deploy-to-Kubernetes-in-Google-Cloud-Challenge-Lab
    - /blog/qwiklabs/GSP318
+   - /blog/qwiklabs/gsp318
-excerpt: A brief procedure for qwiklab GSP318 "Deploy to Kubernetes in Google Cloud&#58; Challenge Lab".
+excerpt: A brief procedure for Google Cloud self-paced training GSP318 "Deploy to Kubernetes in Google Cloud&#58; Challenge Lab" on Qwiklabs.
 It includes&#58; How to create Docker images, Deploy and update the containers to Kubernetes, and Create a pipeline in Jenkins.
 image:
    path: /images/posts/qwiklabs/qwiklab-GSP318-cover.png
    fit: left